finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

             var code = code_example;  // string | The code of the transaction portfolio.
 Together with the scope this              uniquely identifies the portfolio. var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no lower bound if this is not specified. var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The upper bound effective datetime or cut label (inclusive) from which to retrieve the data.
-There is no upper bound if this is not specified. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The as-at datetime at which to retrieve the portfolio.
+There is no upper bound if this is not specified. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the portfolio.
 Defaults to returning the latest version              of each transaction if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var recipeIdScope = recipeIdScope_example;  // string | The scope of the given recipeId (optional) var recipeIdCode = recipeIdCode_example;  // string | The code of the given recipeID (optional)